tomasmcguinness/dotnet-passbook/README.md

 If the passes you create don't seem to open on iOS or in the simulator, the payload is probably invalid.
 To aid troubleshooting, I've created this simple tool - https://pkpassvalidator.azurewebsites.net - just run your pkpass file through this and it might give some idea what's wrong.
 The tool is new (Jul'18) and doesn't check absolutely everything.
 I'll try and add more validation to the generator itself.

-### IIS Security

-If you're running the signing code within an IIS application, you might run into some issues accessing the private key of your certificates.
-To resolve this open MMC => Add Certificates (Local computer) snap-in => Certificates (Local Computer) => Personal => Certificates => Right click the certificate of interest => All tasks => Manage private key => Add IIS AppPool\AppPoolName and grant it Full control.
-Replace "AppPoolName" with the name of the application pool that your app is running under. (sometimes IIS_IUSRS)

 ## Updating passes

 To be able to update your pass, you must provide it with a callback.
 When generating your request, you must provide it with an AuthenticationToken and a WebServiceUrl.
 Both of these values are required.
 The WebServiceUrl must be HTTPS by default, but you can disable this requirement in the iOS developer options on any device you're testing on.